Mjoyner50/CyberSecurityProject1/README.md

 [Azure Cloud Network](https://github.com/CavemanGabe/CyberSecurityProject1/blob/main/Diagrams/Azure%20Cloud%20Network%20Diagram.jpg)

 *These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Project 1 Red-Team Network Diagram file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Azure Cloud Network Diagram file may be used to install only certain pieces of it, such as Filebeat.

    [filebeat-playbook.yml](https://github.com/CavemanGabe/CyberSecurityProject1/blob/main/Ansible/filebeat-playbook.yml)